AstroTech Summer School FAQs

 Q: Can I stay at a different location from the summer school hotel?

 A. No. We are able to book affordable rooms because we enter a contract with the hotel that guarantees we will fill a certain number of rooms.
 For this reason, we cannot reimburse participants for lodging expenses from other facilities.

 Q: How should I secure funding for small costs not covered by AstroTech?

 A. Participants are responsible for costs associated with meals outside of the summer school session schedule and incidentals.
 There will be many options for meals within walking distance of the hotel, so participants should be able to work with a small meal budget.
 Also AstroTech does not pay for participants’ transportation to and from their departure airport.
 We hope participants are able to find inexpensive transportation.
 For those that need these costs covered, we encourage applicants to check with their department, university, or company for opportunities to apply for travel funds.
 For example, a faculty member or other supervisor may have a funding source that can support costs not covered by AstroTech.

-For a detailed breakdown of costs, see our page on Program Costs for 2021.
+For a detailed breakdown of costs, see our page on Program Costs.

 Individuals with questions about AstroTech should contact AstroTech program staff – firstname.lastname@example.org

 AstroTech is funded by the Heising-Simons Foundation and by the National Science Foundation through the Keck All-Sky Precision Adaptive Optics (KAPA) project (AST #1836016).